opendocsg/slw-judgments-backfill/2013_SGHCR_16/report.md

 19     I now turn to the Plaintiff’s contention that the Act is not meant to apply to the Agreement because the Plaintiff has never undertaken an obligation to pay the Defendant and that the Plaintiff is only obliged to “procure” monthly progress payments from Labcon by acting as an intermediary to facilitate the submission of the progress claims from the Defendant to Labcon through the Plaintiff.

 20     Clause 9 of the Agreement states that the Plaintiff shall “procure” monthly progress payment from Labcon.
-The meaning of the word “procure” was judicially considered in _Tan Hock Keng v L & M Group Investments Ltd_ [2002] 1 SLR(R) 672 at [28]:
+The meaning of the word “procure” was judicially considered in _Tan Hock Keng v L & M Group Investments Ltd_ <span class="citation">[2002] 1 SLR(R) 672</span> at [28]:

  28 We note that one of the meanings given to the word "procure" in the Shorter Oxford English Dictionary (3rd Ed) vol II is "to induce, persuade".
 But the other meanings given are "to bring about", "to cause", "to obtain" and "to acquire".
 What is the correct meaning to give to the word "procure" in cl 15.1 must depend not only on its context but also the context of the entire document.
 We are unable to accept Tan's contention that in the context of cl 15.1 the word "procure" means only to "persuade or take steps".
 If that was the intention, then the parties would have easily used the clearer word "endeavour", or the expression "use his best endeavour".
 If the parties had intended that there should be some flexibility in relation to the obligation, they would have adopted a modified form of words as they had done in cl 2.3: "the parties shall use their respective best endeavours to procure the fulfilment ...".
 In our judgment, the word "shall procure" in cl 15.1 means "shall cause a thing to be done", "shall ensure" or "shall bring about".
 It is a definite obligation which is being assumed.
 While we agree that "procure" in cl 15.1 does not mean that Tan undertakes to pay the loans himself but it does mean that Tan undertakes to ensure that KWF would repay and when KWF does not repay, Tan would have breached his obligation of "ensuring" or "seeing to it" that KWF repay.

 21     As observed above, the word “procure” can be interpreted in at least two different ways.
 The question then is which interpretation the court should adopt for the purposes of the Agreement.
-When interpreting the Agreement, the court has to ascertain the meaning which the Agreement would convey to a reasonable business person: see _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR 1029 at [131].
+When interpreting the Agreement, the court has to ascertain the meaning which the Agreement would convey to a reasonable business person: see _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR 1029</span> at [131].
 Looking at the context of the Agreement, I am of the view that the word “procure” means a definite obligation on the Plaintiff’s part to ensure that Labcon makes the monthly progress payments.
 If the Plaintiff’s submission is correct, i.e. the Plaintiff is only obliged to persuade Labcon to make payment and nothing more, the following consequences will follow:

  (a) the Defendant would be left without any recourse against the Plaintiff if Labcon for any reason fails to make payment to the Plaintiff after receiving the Defendant’s progress claims that are submitted through the Plaintiff;